 Indian Milkweed Plants for Monarch Butterfly Gardens

 Indian Milkweed seeds produce a favorite host plant for Monarchs and their mimics, Queens and Soldiers.
 Many other butterflies and pollinators feed on the nectar in their flowers.

 Characteristics of Asclepias eriocarpa

 Woollypod milkweed, a herbaceous perennial, thrives in arid/semi-arid areas.
 It grows about 1-3′ tall, with a 1′ spread, in USDA zones 5-9; some references say that the range is tighter, zones 6-8.
 Even though it is a perennial, this milkweed will likely produce flowers in the first year.
 Flowers appear from May-Oct and are white-cream-pinkish and full of nectar.
 The flowers give way to seed pods that are large and woolly.

-I love these soft, fuzzy leaves that are long, oval, rippled leaves are a pretty mint green color.
+I love these soft, fuzzy leaves that are long, oval, rippled, and a pretty mint green color.
 These plants make quite an impression when grouped together in a garden.

 Indian milkweed likes full sun but tolerates partial shade.
 It grows well with dry-medium moisture and in rocky, sandy and even clay soils.
 They are quite drought-tolerant.
-As a result, this is considered an easy milkweed when grown in its native conditions!
+As a result, this is considered an easy milkweed in its native conditions!

 Starting Indian Milkweed Seeds

-Indian Milkweed is a very easy, pretty and useful milkweed for Western United States Butterfly Gardens!
+Indian Milkweed is a very easy, pretty and useful milkweed especially for Western United States Butterfly Gardens!